cernst72/vja/Features.md

 ### Urgency

 By default, tasks are sorted (amongst others) by their urgency, which is displayed in the last column.
-Urgency is calculated by regarding due_date, priority and is_favorite of the task, as well as the occurence of keywords in the list title or the label titles.
-The weights of each factor and the keywords can be specified in the configuration file ~ /.vjacli/vja.rc.
+Urgency is calculated by regarding due_date, priority and is_favorite of the task, as well as the occurence of keywords in the project title or the label titles.
+The weights of each factor and the keywords can be specified in the configuration file ~/.vjacli/vja.rc.
 See Configuration section in [Readme.md](Readme.md).
 See [.vjacli/vja.rc](.vjacli/vja.rc) for an example.

 ### Filter

-The displayed tasks may be filtered by several arguments like list id or title, namespace and label
+The displayed tasks may be filtered by several arguments like project or title, namespace and label

 ```shell
 vja ls --label=@work